What is a Confined Space?

 The OSHA website has more information regarding confined space and many other tools you may find helpful.
 If you have any questions, HTS Environmental Services is also a resource for you.
 Contact our EHS Department at (562) 906-2633.

-Note: The information contained on this page is general in nature and should not be substituted for professional advice.
+Note: The information contained on this page is general and should not be substituted for professional advice.